RutgersMobileApplicationDevelopment/F2018-HackNight-Android/(01) Hello World/Tutorial.md

 2. The compiled Java code is then partially reformatted into an Android Application Package (APK) with a `.apk` file extension

 Gradle handles all of that for you.
 Now you can take that `.apk` file, put it on a device or emulator, and run it to install your application.
 Actually, when using Android Studio, all you have to do is hit `Run` and your application is automatically installed and opened on a specified device or emulator.

+# Installing Android Studio
+Most Android developers use Android Studio.
+Installing Android Studio for Mac and Windows is a breeze.
+However be warned: it can be sort of annoying on debian Linux and impossible (I think) for other Linux distributions.

+Follow the instructions to download and install Android Studio from the [Android Developer Website](https://developer.android.com/studio/)